Twitch0125/js-on-the-edge/slides.md

 ---
 layout: center
 ---
-# Think of it as a CDN for your code
+# Think of it as a CDN for your server side rendering
 Instead of static HTML, you're running your code and delivering the output.

 ---
 layout: center
 ---
+# The Big Players
 ## Cloudflare Workers
 - v8 Isolates.
 No Cold Starts (not Node.js)
 - powers Vercel Edge Functions
 ## Deno Deploy
 - Deno and v8.
 Optimized for minimal cold starts
 - powers Netlify Edge Functions, Supabase Edge Functions

-## Docker MicroVMs
-- Fly.io w/ Firecracker
-- auto-scaling, minimum 1 instance to prevent cold starts

 ---
 layout: statement